MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/graphical-mode/index.md

         **Important:** You must have a database where you can create the tables that are needed by the product, and a database user who can create tables in that database.

         In the tutorial, the steps to create the tables are for DB2.
-You can find the DB2 installer as a package of IBM MobileFirst™ Platform Foundation eAssembly [on IBM Passport Advantage](http://www.ibm.com/software/passportadvantage/pao_customers.htm).
+You can find the DB2 installer as a package of IBM MobileFirst Foundation eAssembly [on IBM Passport Advantage](http://www.ibm.com/software/passportadvantage/pao_customers.htm).

 * JDBC driver for your database:
     * For DB2, use the DB2 JDBC driver type 4.